 Do You Have To Pick The Winner To Win?

 Most first time traders look at the BallStreet market and decide that they should be buying shares of the team they think is going to win the game.
-Easy enough, you have a big favorite at home and all you have to do is buy shares and wait for them to win the game before collecting your prize in the real money contests.
+Easy enough, you have a big favorite at home and all you have to do is buy shares and wait for them to win the game before collecting your prize.

 Most second time traders will look at those first time traders and smile because simply picking a winning team is probably the worst strategy you can have when trading in the real time markets.